-The core value of our program is diversity.
 In the MA and Professional Training programs, we focus on bringing together learners from a variety of vocational backgrounds to enhance discussions.
 When representatives from many specialties interrogate different ideas together, they often develop innovative approaches to people problems.
 In our BA program, we allow students to take courses in many topics (and require a minor) so that seniors enter their capstone seminar with distinct educational experiences that complement one another.

 The best way to address organizational challenges is to recognize that the problems you are facing are often not new.
 Chances are, somebody in history has already solved the problem you are grappling with now.
 The disciplines of the humanities and the social and behavioral sciences are a vast repository of solutions to society’s most pressing problems.
-HDO is your guide through these diverse disciplines.
+HDO is your guide through these varied disciplines.